Meeting Schedule

 Board Approves Consent Calendar

 The Utah State Board of Education approved its consent calendar.
+Items 11.1.7 and 11.4 were separated and approved.

-Highlights of Friday’s Committee Meetings and Study Session
+Meeting Highlights for Friday’s Committee Meetings

-Items approved in committee meetings will be heard by the full Board during its October 5 meeting.
+The Utah State Board of Education Law and Licensing, Standards and Assessments, and Finance Committees met on Friday, October 3.
+Any items approved in committee meetings will be heard by the full Board during its November meeting.